 What comes to mind when you hear “comfort food”?
-In stressful times, it’s normal and natural to seek comfort and pleasure from your favorite foods.
-Learn what makes comfort food so soothing and comforting, and why allowing yourself permission to enjoy them is important.
+In times of stress, it’s normal and natural to seek comfort and pleasure from your comfort food favorites.
+Learn what makes these types of food so soothing and comforting, and why allowing yourself permission to enjoy them is important.

-It’s a ubiquitous term at this point, bestowed upon the hearty, savory, stick-to-your-ribs kind of dishes that leave us blissfully distracted from whatever emotional turmoil sent us running to the table in the first place.
+“Comfort food” is a ubiquitous term at this point, bestowed upon the hearty, tasty food that leaves us blissfully distracted from whatever emotional distress sent us running to the table in the first place.

-As a registered dietitian, I beg to differ.
+As a registered dietitian, I wholeheartedly say, “Yes!”
 Here’s why the food itself isn’t the issue.

-Thanks to the wonders of modern agriculture, we no longer have to rely on our wits to survive.
+Thanks to the wonders of modern agriculture, we no longer have to rely on our wits and physical capabilities to survive.
 The act of eating itself evolved along with humans and societies.
 It got woven into our culture and came to symbolize community, connection, status, and pleasure.

 And, of course, the obvious: we have to keep eating to keep living.